 A beautiful Concert Grand Piano can easily cost $50,000+.

 The longer body of "Grand" Pianos allows for longer strings and a larger sound board.
-Due to the laws of physics, longer strings sound richer and less harsh then shorter strings.
+Due to the laws of physics, longer strings sound richer and less harsh than shorter strings.
 Even relatively new students can feel and hear the silky awesomeness of a Grand Piano.
-Unfortunately the size and complexity of Grand Pianos make them cost as much as a car.
+Unfortunately, the size and complexity of Grand Pianos make them cost as much as a car.

 Used upright pianos in playable condition start at approximately $700.

-Pianos can be very expensive to fix, if you are buying used from a private seller we recommend having a Piano expert take a look at the Piano before you buy it.
-Your Local Piano Tuner it a good choice, they normally conduct a pre-purchase inspection for less then $100.
+Pianos can be very expensive to fix.
+If you are buying used from a private seller we recommend having a Piano expert take a look at the Piano before you buy it.
+Your Local Piano Tuner it a good choice, they normally conduct a pre-purchase inspection for less than $100.
 We can recommend a couple of great local Piano Tuners, drop us a line at the contact page.

 There are many used Digital Pianos available for $50+

-There is also many options to rent Pianos.
+There are also many options to rent Pianos.

 Digital Pianos Rent for $35+/month.